Symmetries and singular behaviors with Bohmian trajectories: Introduction

 \section{Introduction}

 Since its formulation by David Bohm in 1952 \cite{bohm:PR:1952-1,bohm:PR:1952-2}, Bohmian mechanics has been widely understood as a causal interpretation or model for quantum phenomena, alternative to the current quantum theory.
 With its seminal work, Bohm opened up a new way to conceive quantum physics, aligned with other alternative approaches aimed at favoring a {\it quantum theory without observers} \cite{goldstein:phystoday:1,goldstein:phystoday:2}.
 Yet, Bohmian mechanics can also be simply considered, from a strictly formal point of view, a direct consequence of reformulating standard quantum mechanics in hydrodynamic terms, as it was done by Erwin Madelung in 1926 \cite{madelung:ZPhys:1926}, which also leads to interesting implications and applications \cite{holland-bk,wyatt-bk,sanz-bk-1,sanz-bk-2,benseny:EPJD:2014}.
-In this case, the concept of probability current or quantum flux \cite{bohm-bk:QTh,schiff-bk} acquires a major role, since it constitutes the direct link connecting the usual evolution of the probability density in the configuration space, described by the Schr\"odinger equation, with the so-called Bohmian momentum or guidance condition.
-Thus, it is not that Bohm's momentum is any external concepts to the usual quantum theory, but it is contained within it \cite{sanz:FrontPhys:2019}.
+In this case, the concept of probability current or quantum flux \cite{bohm-bk:QTh,schiff-bk} acquires a major role, since it constitutes a direct link that connects the usual evolution of the probability density in the configuration space, described by the Schr\"odinger equation, with the so-called Bohmian momentum or guidance condition.
+In this way, Bohm's momentum does not need to be considered an external concept to the usual quantum theory; we find that this concept is indeed contained in a natural fashion within this theory \cite{sanz:FrontPhys:2019}.
 Indeed, physically, it is a measure of the local spatial variations undergone by the phase, while the so-called Bohmian trajectories constitute, in turn, a local measure of the flux along precise streamlines, which have nothing to do with real trajectories followed by a quantum system \cite{sanz:AJP:2012,sanz:JPhysConfSer:2012,sanz:JPhysConfSer:2014}.

 ~